Rethinking Resilience: Lessons From the Poles

 Terra Nova sailed from the port of Cardiff on June 15, 1910.
 Scott was unaware of Amundsen’s purpose until they reached Melbourne in October the same year.
 In that moment, what would have been a scientific adventure became a race to conquer what was then called “the last place on Earth”.

-On November 2, 1911, Scott, along with 11 men, 33 dogs, 17 Siberian ponies, cutting-edge technology, and two motorised sleds, began the expedition into the continent, a 1900-kilometer journey down to 90° latitude south.
+On November 2, 1911, Scott, along with 11 men, 33 dogs, 17 Siberian ponies, cutting-edge technology, and two motorised sleds, began the expedition into the continent, a 1900-kilometre journey down to 90° latitude south.

 In the final stage, only five men held the honour to continue.